 Chorus provides your Fibre Pro broadband connection using GPON (Gigabit-capable Passive Optical Networks) and GE (Gigabit Ethernet) technology.
 That technology uses approximately 5-10% of your 1Gbps download and 550Mbps upload capacity to package up and carry your data backwards and forwards.
 We call that network overheads.

-These overheads mean that you should see download speeds above 900Mbps and upload speeds of 500Mbps when you do a speed test on a Fibre Pro.
-If you are consistently experiencing download speeds of less than 900Mbps when you conduct a speed test when your computer is connected to your modem via an Ethernet cable, contact your broadband provider.
+These overheads mean that you should see average download speeds around 850Mbps and average upload speeds of 500Mbps.
+If you are consistently experiencing download speeds of less than 850Mbps when you conduct a speed test please check your computer is connected to your modem using an ethernet cable or contact your broadband provider.